 Sweet Squash Dessert | Recipe

-One of the many pleasures about travelling to a country or city is experiencing new flavours and new aromas, and every place seems to have something that’s uniquely theirs.
+One of the many pleasures of travelling to a country or city is experiencing new flavours and new aromas, and every place seems to have something that’s uniquely theirs.
 Although I often buy souvenirs when visiting somewhere for the first time, nothing reminds me of a favourite destination more than the taste of a dish I first tried there.
 So, when I recreate those favourite dishes at home, I’m immediately transported back to those places, those tastes and those memories.

 During my recent visit to Porto, I come across this very simple but very delicious sweet squash dessert, Doce de Abobora, a compote-like dessert native to Portugal.
 The original recipe is quite sweet and jammy, consisting of pumpkin and sugar, with the occasional addition of spices and coconut.
 My version of this recipe uses less sugar, but more of the flavours that remind me of this beautiful city and country.